 The following symptoms should make you suspect the possibility of a DVT and if you notice them you should see your local doctor, the practice that carried out your venous ablation procedure or the local emergency department (if at night or a weekend) as soon as possible:

 Signs and symptoms of deep vein thrombosis include:

 It is true that many patients with varicose veins return months to years later with new varicose veins elsewhere.
 It is important to understand that the underlying weakness in the vein wall and dysfunctional valves in the veins will allow new varicose veins to appear with time.
-EVA has a successful initial closure rate of 95–100%.
-The outcomes appear durable, with a persistent closure rate of 85–97% after 10 years.
+EVA has a successful closure rate of 85–94% from 6 months to 5 years.